FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 <img src="salty.jpg" style="max-height: 300px">

 Unless your data has specific structure, there is actually one colormap type that you should be using or basing your color settings on - "Perceptually Uniform", like the [viridis](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) family of colormaps.
 We won't dive into such a deep topic here, but the main points are this:
-- If you choose from the Perceptually Uniform ones, then printing your data in black and white will still have the dark parts dark and bright parts bright
+- If you choose from the Perceptually Uniform ones, then printing your data in black and white will still have the "cold" parts dark and "hot" parts bright
   - This is not a given with colorful options like jet, which modify mainly just the hue whilst ignoring perceived lightness
 - People with color blindness will still be able to interpret your data correctly